kubernetes-sigs/krew/site/content/docs/developer-guide/example-plugin-manifests.md

 ---

-Learning how to [write plugin manifests]({{< ref "plugin-manifest.md" >}}) can be a time-consuming tasks.
+Learning how to [write plugin manifests]({{< ref "plugin-manifest.md" >}}) can be a time-consuming task.

-Krew encourages you to copy and adapt plugin manifests of [existing plugins][list].
-Since these are already reviewed and approved, your plugin can be accepted more quickly.
+The Krew team encourages you to copy and adapt plugin manifests of [existing plugins][list].
+Since these are already reviewed and approved, your plugin is likely to be accepted more quickly.

 * **Go:**
   - [tree](https://github.com/kubernetes-sigs/krew-index/blob/master/plugins/tree.yaml):